-Roy Morgan works to the Code of Professional Behaviour of the Australian Market and Social Research Society.
+The AIHW contracted Roy Morgan Research Ltd to undertake the survey fieldwork.
+Roy Morgan works to the Code of Professional Behaviour of the Research Society.

 The survey results are confidential, and strictly protected by law.
 Section 29 of the Australian Institute of Health and Welfare Act 1987 prohibits the release of any information about individuals collected in the survey.

 The research complies with the Privacy Act 1988, and the information is only used for research purposes.

 The AIHW Ethics Committee has reviewed and approved the survey project.